-- 4.1.1 Laboratories that wish to become an Approved Laboratory to the Schemes must: - i. provide a completed application form (which can be requested from REAL), - ii. in respect of each Scheme that an application is made, provide three sets of test results on compost or biofertiliser products under PAS 100: 2018 and PAS 110:2014 (as applicable) that include all minimum quality and recommended parameters that are: - a. listed in Tables 3 and 4 of PAS 100:2018 for CCS and/or - b. listed in Table 1 of PAS 110:2014 for BCS; - iii. undergo an initial assessment by an independent auditor appointed by REAL (the "Independent Auditor"); and - iv. demonstrate satisfactory performance in relevant proficiency testing programmes - 4.1.2 The three full suites of tests must be performed on three different samples that were taken from one or more Producer sites in compliance with the relevant sampling guidance (available on the CCS and BCS websites or upon request from REAL).
-The test results will be used to populate data records and demonstrate to the Independent Auditor how the laboratory complies with these T&Cs. - 4.1.3 Laboratories must undergo an initial assessment by the Independent Auditor.
-The Independent Auditor will provide REAL with a report of the initial assessment, and a recommendation on whether the laboratory should be approved. - 4.1.4 A laboratory may only become approved when REAL (and the Certification Bodies) are satisfied that the laboratory has demonstrated they have the capability to deliver testing under the chosen Scheme(s).
-The initial appointment will be for a period of six months.
-If continued, the appointment will be renewed on an annual basis subject to passing the full annual audit referred to in clause 4.2, meeting the performance monitoring requirements at clause 5 and compliance with these T&Cs.
+- 3.1.1 Laboratories that wish to become an Approved Laboratory to the Schemes must: - i. provide a completed application form (which can be requested from REAL), - in respect of each Scheme that an application is made, provide three sets of test results on compost or digestate under PAS 100: 2018 and PAS 110:2014 (as applicable) that include all minimum quality and recommended parameters that are: - a. listed in Tables 3 and 4 of PAS 100:2018 for CCS and/or - b. listed in Table 1 of PAS 110:2014 for BCS; - iii. undergo an initial assessment by the Independent Auditor; and - iv. demonstrate satisfactory performance in relevant proficiency testing programmes - 3.1.2 The three full suites of tests must be performed on three different samples that were taken from one or more Producer sites in compliance with the relevant sampling guidance (available on the CCS and BCS websites or upon request from REAL).
+The test results will be used to populate data records and support assessment by the Independent Auditor of how the laboratory complies with the Agreement.

+- 3.1.3 Laboratories must undergo an initial assessment by the Independent Auditor.
+The Independent Auditor will provide REAL with a report of the initial assessment, and a recommendation on whether the laboratory should be approved. - 3.1.4 A laboratory may only become approved when REAL (and the Certification Bodies) are satisfied that the laboratory has demonstrated they have the capability to deliver testing under the relevant Scheme(s).
+Following an initial appointment (see 3.2), the appointment will be renewed on an annual basis subject to passing the full annual audit referred to in clause 3.4, meeting the performance monitoring requirements at clause 4 and compliance with these T&Cs.